jrobertwells/mld-devops-test/README.md

 # MLD DEV-OPS CONTAINER TASK
 ### Introduction

-The task is to run a java application that is dependent on CouchDB database via containers.
+The task is to run a java application that is dependent on a CouchDB database via containers.
 We have prepared a project called 'notes' that can save and retrieve notes from a database.

 The java project provides a Rest API frontend to test against.